About the Concert Series:

 Praeludium et Fuga in A minor, BWV 543 — Johann Sebastian Bach (1685–1750)

-Concert Series:
+About the Concert Series:

 Internationally renowned organist Diane Meredith Belcher recently celebrated her 50th anniversary season, commencing with a six-week research trip to Germany and The Netherlands, and culminating in a featured solo recital at the 2024 Biennial National Convention of the American Guild of Organists in San Francisco.
 She has performed throughout the U.S., in Europe, and in Canada, including appearances at Disney Hall, Grace Cathedral, Verizon Hall, Benaroya Hall, Woolsey Hall, and the Oregon Bach Festival, including duo-recitals with Los Angeles Philharmonic’s trumpeter Rob Roy McGregor and New York Philharmonic’s principal trombonist Joseph Alessi.